Sanika970/sarc_all/README.md

    visually appealing images, bg-video.
    1st the animation apperas just after loading the page , in slytherin page : there is text animation made with css. there are 2 cards with motion animation the right side of which flips on hover.
    Griffindor page: image carousel with smooth transition
-   Hufflepuff: cards with 180 flip of motion
+   Hufflepuff: cards with 180 flip of motion with a magic spark on click backside.
    Ravenclaw: coudnt complete :(

 proj2 :